industry-bigdata/industry-bigdata.github.io/index.md

 ## Content

-The ongoing data deluge, i.e. the generation of large volumes of data, driven by the increasing digitalization of society and industry, lead to a significant increase in demand for data storage, processing and analytics within several industrial domains (see [McKinsey Big Data Report](http://www.mckinsey.com/insights/mgi/research/technology_and_innovation/big_data_the_next_frontier_fo r_innovation)).
+The ongoing data deluge, i.e. the generation of large volumes of data, driven by the increasing digitalization of society and industry, leads to a significant increase in demand for data storage, processing and analytics within several industrial domains (see [McKinsey Big Data Report](http://www.mckinsey.com/insights/mgi/research/technology_and_innovation/big_data_the_next_frontier_fo r_innovation)).
 Enterprises are overwhelmed by the need to store large amounts of transactional and